BhoiDanny/gulp-mini-framework/README.md

 - Add more tests
 - Add more comments

+#### Discussions

 #### Support

-If you have any problem or suggestion please open an issue [here](https://github.com/BhoiDanny/gulp-mini-framework/issues/4).
+If you have any problem or suggestion please open an issue [here](https://github.com/BhoiDanny/gulp-mini-framework/issues) or you can write it up in our discussion [here](https://github.com/BhoiDanny/gulp-mini-framework/discussions/8)

 #### Donate